pudly/schmopera-hugo/content/articles/fachisms-stereotypes-for-a-reason.md

 ---
-title: Fach-isms & stereotypes for a reason
+title: "Fach-isms &amp; stereotypes for a reason"
 ---

 I saw this oldie-but-goodie making the rounds on Facebook today: